-Speed in developing products or services, or delivering projects, such that excessive pressures are placed on workers or consumer safety is compromised.
+Speed in developing products or services, or delivering projects, with risks to health and safety.

 RISKS TO PEOPLE

 Speed is a key element of the value proposition and value chain in many business models.
 For some, speed is "the most important thing for [a] business"; it is "everything in business."
 Speed in product innovation, speed to market, speed in delivery, speed in the preparation of targeted marketing campaigns that react to cultural events: the importance of speed as a competitive advantage is said to be increasing, with commentators stating that "with the pace at which society progresses, companies have to do whatever it takes to stay relevant."